pimkievee/Database-Blog/README.md

     - EC2 Instances type can be configured as `t2.micro`.

-    - Instance launched should be tagged `Clarusway AWS Capstone Project`
+    - Instance launched should be tagged `hope AWS Capstone Project`

     - Since Django App needs to talk with S3, S3 full access role must be attached EC2s.